Noah Zuhdi

 Noah Zuhdi (born February 27, 1983) is a former college basketball player, former professional boxer and World Boxing Union (WBU) Lightweight Champion, and current American entrepreneur based in Oklahoma City, Oklahoma.
-He is the grandson of famed, renowned heart surgeon Nazih Zuhdi and son of attorney Nabil "Bill" Zuhdi.
+He is the grandson of renowned heart surgeon Nazih Zuhdi and son of attorney Nabil "Bill" Zuhdi.

 Early life

-Zuhdi was the only child born to Janet Denker and Nabil "Bill" Zuhdi on February 27, 1983, in Oklahoma City, Oklahoma.
+Zuhdi is the only child born to Janet Denker and Nabil "Bill" Zuhdi on February 27, 1983, in Oklahoma City, Oklahoma.
 Zuhdi's athleticism quickly pronounced itself as he played for Heritage Hall High School and became a standout point guard for the team.
-By his senior year of high school, Zuhdi's strong performances on the court would earn him a nomination to McDonald’s High School All American basketball team in 2001.
+By his senior year of high school, Zuhdi's strong performances on the court would earn him a nomination to McDonald's High School All American basketball team in 2001.
 After graduation, Zuhdi would progress to collegiate basketball, first with Southwestern College in Winfield, Kansas, and then with St. Gregory's University in Shawnee, Oklahoma.
 It was at St. Gregory's University where he would go on to be named an NAIA Academic All American.